MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ## Can Libbitcoin be used on testnet/regtest?

-Yes, Libbitcoin can be used on both testnet3 and regtest.
+Yes, Libbitcoin supports both testnet3 and regtest.
-To use on testnet3 set `forks.difficult` setting to `false`, for regtest set `forks.retarget` setting to `false`.
 Libbitcoin does currently not support testnet4 or signet.